deepgram-devs/video-chat/README.md

 #### Install the dependencies

-In the directory where you downloaded the code, run the following command to bring in the dependencies needed for this project.
+In the directory where you downloaded the code, run the following command to bring in the dependencies needed for this project:

 ```bash
 npm install